xewar/xewar/README.md

 ### Greetings

-NYC-based human learning web development with the Odin Project.
-I'm currently learning React.
+I'm learning web development with the Odin Project, currently working on learning React.

 Here are some recent projects: